joshuamhtsang/crystalninja/README.md

 	import numpy as np
 	import crystalninja as cn

 Look at test.py for an example.
-To execute, simply execute in terminal:
+To execute, execute in terminal using Python 3:

-> python  test.py
+> python3 test.py